-This document constitutes a request for a second derogation from the implementation of the minimum margin available for cross-zonal trade in accordance with Article 16(9) of Regulation 2019/943 to be applied in SWE CCR.
+This document constitutes a request for a third derogation from the implementation of the minimum margin available for cross-zonal trade in accordance with Article 16(9) of Regulation 2019/943 to be applied in the Portuguese system.

 Article 2.
 Definitions